 Summary: “Does my dog have asthma?”
+Well, pet parent, they may!
 If you’re concerned about your pup and their breathing, in this blog we learn all about asthma in dogs.
 We’ll find out what dog asthma symptoms are, whether they need a dog asthma inhaler, if there are any home remedies, and what the dog asthma treatment is…

 Dog Asthma: What Is It?

 Asthma in dogs is the same as asthma in humans; it’s the inflammation of the small airways (bronchioles) in the lungs.
-It is usually brought on by an allergy to triggers like pollen, cat litter, cigarette/vape smoke, mold, dust, pollution, and/or pesticides and fertilizers.
+It can usually be brought on by a seasonal allergy to triggers like pollen, cat litter, cigarette/vape smoke, mold, dust, pollution, and/or pesticides and fertilizers.

 Asthma is more common in cats than it is dogs, but asthma is seen in dogs but typically smaller breeds like Pugs, Bulldogs, and Maltese.
 It’s also more commonly seen in dogs that are middle-aged.